bracki/cukeup/bootstrapping/01_who.md

 * People getting started
 * Lazy People
-* People who are stuck in uncomfortable situations
+* People _stuck_ in uncomfortable situations

+!SLIDE
+# For what definition of stuck?

+!SLIDE
+## Maintaining a website without automated acceptance tests is _unpleasant_.

 !SLIDE bullets incremental